Consortium agreements at NAU

-- An NAU CEP consortium agreement is required for all CEP Nursing students who receive financial aid at NAU for each semester they are attending both NAU and their community college.
+- A NAU CEP consortium agreement is required for all CEP Nursing students who receive financial aid at NAU for each semester they are attending both NAU and their community college.

-- An NAU consortium agreement is required for students not in the CEP program and are attending both NAU and a secondary institution.
+- A NAU as Parent School consortium agreement is required for students not in the CEP program and who will be attending both NAU and a secondary institution.

 NAU consortium agreement – know your responsibilities Accordion Closed